haskell-infra/hackage-trustees/policy.md

 ----------------

 * trustees can edit .cabal file to constrain dependencies
-* maintainers are automatically notified
-* opening tickets and sending pull requests is not required

-The trustees do not propose a maintainer opt-out for this case but are willing to reconsider if there are strong objections.
+* maintainers should be notified via e-mail, by filing a bug tracker issue, or by sending pull request (in the future this step may be automated by hackage)

 2. Metadata-only changes: relaxing constraints
 ==============================================